efrenospino/android-xml-compose-phonebook/README.md

 In this project, I've built two small Android applications that leverage distinct approaches to UI
 development:

 1. **Jetpack Compose App**: Utilizes the modern Jetpack Compose framework for building the user interface.

 2. **Traditional XML App**: Employs the traditional XML-based approach for UI development.

-Both apps share resources, including drawables and strings, as well as data components such as models and repositories.
-A fake data source is incorporated to simulate real-world scenarios without relying on an actual backend.

-## Architectures and Reused Components

-### Jetpack Compose

-Jetpack Compose is a modern UI toolkit for building native Android UIs.
-In the Jetpack Compose version of the app, the UI is constructed declaratively using Kotlin programming language.
-Key components such as layouts, widgets, and navigation are seamlessly integrated to provide a cohesive user experience.

-### Traditional XML

-The Traditional XML approach sticks to the conventional method of building UIs in Android using XML files.
-Layouts are defined using XML markup, and views are inflated at runtime.
-This approach, although older, remains a robust choice for Android development.

-### Shared Resources and Data

 Both applications share common resources and data components, fostering code reusability and consistency.
 This includes shared drawables, strings, models, and repositories.
 This approach ensures that both apps, despite using different UI frameworks, maintain a uniform appearance and functionality.
+A fake data source is incorporated to simulate real-world scenarios without relying on an actual backend.

 ## Getting Started